 For many students, the Student Matinee is the first professional production they have experienced and by attending these performances, they are introduced to the joy of live theatre.

-To learn how you can support our Theatre for Young Audiences programs, please contact Cristina Hernandez, Individual Giving Manager at [email protected] or (858) 228-3089.
+To learn how you can support our Theatre for Young Audiences programs, please contact Associate Director of Philanthropy, Keely Daximillion, at [email protected] or (858) 228-3084.

 San Diego’s military community plays an important role in all of our lives and La Jolla Playhouse is proud to support our local active-duty service members, veterans and their families through our many Military Outreach Initiatives.
 We strive to enhance the military’s connection to the greater San Diego community, while also enhancing their quality of life through meaningful social and cultural experiences.